Actress Gina Carano sues Lucasfilm and Disney over her firing from 'The Mandalorian' - ExBulletin

 Actress Gina Carano sues Lucasfilm and Disney over her firing from 'The Mandalorian'

-The lawsuit filed by Carano with the help of X, formerly Twitter, in federal court in California, alleges her wrongful termination from the company.
-Star Wars Galaxy Disney+ streaming series after two seasons because of an article comparing the treatment of American conservatives to the treatment of Jews in Nazi Germany.
+The lawsuit that Carano filed with the help of the treatment of American conservatives to the treatment of Jews under the Nazi regime.
+Germany.

-The lawsuit alleges she was fired because she dared to express her own views against a mob of online bullies who demanded she conform to their extreme progressive ideology.
+The lawsuit alleges she was fired because she “dared to express her own opinions” against a “mob of online bullies who demanded she conform to their extreme progressive ideology.”

 Disney and Lucasfilm have not responded to the lawsuit, and representatives did not immediately respond to an email seeking comment.

-A statement from Lucasfilm at the time of his firing said his social media posts denigrating people based on their cultural and religious identity were abhorrent and unacceptable.
+A statement from Lucasfilm at the time of his firing said “his social media posts denigrating people based on their cultural and religious identities are abhorrent and unacceptable.”

 Carano is seeking damages to be determined at trial and a court order for her to be recast on the show.

-The lawsuit states that Carano voluntarily participated in Zoom meetings with leaders of LGBTQ+ groups at the request of the company with very positive results, but that Lucasfilm demanded a public apology in which she admitted to mocking or insulting an entire group of people, something Carano had never done. and subjected her to further harassment regarding this matter.
+The lawsuit says Carano voluntarily participated in Zoom meetings with leaders of LGBTQ+ groups at the company's request with “very positive” results, but that Lucasfilm demanded a public apology in which she admitted “to having mocked or insulted an entire group of people, something Carano had never done” and subjected her to further harassment over the matter.

 Carano said on social media Tuesday that X helped fund the trial.
-X owner Elon Musk shared his post, adding that anyone else who feels they have been wronged by the company should let us know if you want to join the lawsuit against Disney.
+X owner Elon Musk shared his post, adding that anyone else who feels they have been wronged by the company should “let us know if you would like to join the lawsuit against Disney.”

 |